PyWavelets/pywt/doc/source/index.rst

 .. note::

-    This documetation covers PyWavelets 0.2 release.
+    This documentation covers PyWavelets 0.2 release.
-    Documetation for the 0.1.6 release is still available at http://www.pybytes.com/pywavelets/0.1.6/.
+    Documentation for the 0.1.6 release is still available at http://www.pybytes.com/pywavelets/0.1.6/.

 Contents: